 A priority mission of the Flow Cytometry Core Facility is to educate users in properly designing flow cytometry experiments, operate analytic flow cytometers, and analyze flow cytometry data.

-All users who wish to operate the analyzers are required to attend a two part training course.
+All users who wish to operate the analyzers are required to attend a three part training course.
 To initiate facility training, please Create an account in iLab.
 Once you have created your iLab account, you can initiate a request for the Introductory Training followed by the Instrument-Specific Training.

 Your first acquisition run must be scheduled with your trainer.
 Once completed you will be granted iLab calendar access and after-hour core access.